MasonD552/Ball-Levitation-PID-Project/README.md

 ## Obstacles/Errors

-Original Box Design: We originally built a generic box, but once we decided to use a certain design for our 3d printed fan we had to redesign the box around the fans design so it could blow air directly out of the box without losing power to blowing some ar into walls.
+Original Box Design: We originally built a generic box, but once we decided to use a certain design for our 3d-printed fan we had to redesign the box around the fan's design so it could blow air directly out of the box without losing power to blowing some air into walls.

 Redesigning the Fan: Our initial fan design did not generate enough airflow to levitate the ping pong ball effectively.
-We asked Mr. Dierolf for help on the design with the fan and redesigned it so it was a more stable and power capable fan.
+We asked Mr. Dierolf for help on the design of the fan and redesigned it so it was a more stable and power-capable fan.

 Shortening the Tube: We used vinyl for the tube so we could later cut it down if we needed to resize which turned out to be useful later when we needed to make it shorter ad also overlap less when we wrapped it.